seeing-things/zwo/README.md

 ## Enabling Realtime Priorities for Non-Root Users

-Generally you'll want to run the software with realtime priority to reduce the likelihood of the OS scheduler causing pauses that would result in dropped data.
+Generally you'll want to run the `capture` with realtime priority to reduce the likelihood of the OS scheduler causing pauses that would result in dropped data.

 On Linux, running programs with realtime priority (using e.g. the `chrt` utility) is typically not allowed for non-root users, to prevent abuse of a shared system.
 As such, switching user to root or using `sudo` is necessary to run a program with RT priority.
 For dedicated systems, it's possible (and actually rather easy) to configure the system to allow non-root users to do so.